APanico12/AA_PROJECT/README.md

 *Prepared for [Modern Design of Experiment]*
 *Date: [22/07/2025]*
 *Authors*
  *Antonio Panico*
-   PhD candidate in Industrial Engineering, University of Parma, Italy.
+   *PhD candidate in Industrial Engineering, University of Parma, Italy.*
  *Umberto Esposito*
-   PhD candidate in Statistical Science, University of Bologna, Italy.
+   *PhD candidate in Statistical Science, University of Bologna, Italy*.
 ---